phrsampaio/deft-funnel/README.md

 * *nb_cons_h*    : number of white-box constraints (bound constraints not included)

 No starting point is required from the user in the multistart case.

+**IMPORTANT**

+The output of 'dev_f' must be a cell array containing two cells, one for each component below:

+* gf             : the gradient of 'f' with dimensions 'n' x 1.

+* Hf             : the hessian matrix with dimensions 'n' x 'n'.

+The output of 'dev_h' must be a cell array containing two cells, one for each component below:

+* Jh             : the Jacobian matrix of 'h' with dimensions 'nb_cons_h' x 'n'.

+* Hh             : a matrix containing the hessians of each constraint put side by side, i.e., a matrix with dimensions 'n' x ('nb_cons_h'*'n').

 **Optional input:**